Untold millions of people lost every penny they had during the Great Depression.

 It's not that problems didn't happen - there were always billing issues and things like that with the company I worked for - but the customers were a lot more understanding and would just go and call the 800 number instead of screaming at me about it.

 The best part is that those people not only resulted in plenty of repeat business, but also in a seemingly never-ending flood of referrals!

 And there you have Ford's little depression-busting "secret."

-Even though our economy is back in pretty good shape, things have become hyper-competitive, so it's more important than ever to only sell to people who are really going to need and appreciate what you're offering.
+Now that we're still in a recession, it's more important than ever to only sell to people who are really going to need and appreciate what you're offering.

 Besides, if you ask me, that's the only ethical way to sell anyway.Frank Rumbauskas is the author of the New York Times best-seller Never Cold Call Again and has won numerous accolades, such as Readers Choice for Business Book of the Year from 800-CEO-READ, and has been named one of Fast Company’s top 30 most influential people online.
 To learn more, and to download a free 37-page preview of his Never Cold Call Again lead-generation system, visit http://www.nevercoldcall.com